GoLangsam/GoLangsam.github.io/README.md

 Just: these structures were anything but stable - and it became anoying to me to always have to change code a little, and rebuild.
 Thus: The idea / vision of an agnostic generator was born - but left dormant for a while.

-Then I chose a more amitious challange: `dlx` - a fresh look at an old, fast and underrated backtracking algorithm (to be published and commented upon another day).
+Then I chose a more ambitious challange: `dlx` - a fresh look at an old, fast and underrated backtracking algorithm (to be published and commented upon another day).

 Early spring 2016 I got more interested in **concurrency**.